pangeacyber/pangea-go/pangea-sdk/README.md

 # Writing Docs

 To maintain parity with documentation across all our SDKs, please follow this format when writing a doc comment for a *published* function or method.
-Published means the function ro method is listed as an endpoint in our API Reference docs.
+Published means the function or method is listed as an endpoint in our API Reference docs.

 Published Doc Example:
 ```